HSLU-DC/ansible-fog/README.md

 ## Description
 <!-- Brief description of the project. -->

+The Ansible Fog Project Integration is a set of Ansible modules designed to streamline the interaction with a Fog Project server using its API.
+This integration allows users to perform various tasks, such as testing the API connection, listing hosts and groups, and executing specific actions on the Fog Project server.

+### Features

+- **Test API Connection:** Verify the connectivity to the Fog Project server's API using provided authentication tokens.

+- **List Hosts and Groups:** Retrieve information about hosts and groups from the Fog Project server, providing options for minimal or detailed output.

+- **Flexible Usage:** Execute Ansible playbooks with specific actions to interact with the Fog Project server based on your requirements.

+Follow the provided instructions to clone the repository, navigate to the project directory, install dependencies, and execute Ansible modules.
+Use the usage examples to integrate the Ansible modules into your workflow seamlessly.

 ## Getting Started
 <!-- Instructions on how to get the project up and running. -->